top of page

 • April Fools' Day occurs on the first day of April and is a day when people play (hopefully) harmless tricks on each other.

-• Earth Day is April 22nd and celebrates the Earth while raising issues of the environment.
+• Earth Day is on April 22nd and celebrates the Earth while raising environmental issues.

-• Mother's Day and Father's Day (the second Sunday in May and the third Sunday in June, respectively) honor and celebrate the contributions of mothers, fathers, and other parental figures.
+• Mother's Day (the second Sunday in May) and Father's Day (the third Sunday in June) honor and celebrate the contributions of mothers, fathers, and other parental figures.

 an Earth Day speech therapy activity being used on an iPad